yuanchaohu/pymattersim/docs/boo_2d.md

 ```

 ## 5. `time_corr`
-Calculate time correlation of phi in 2D system
+Calculate time correlation of the orientational order parameter

 ### Input Arguments
 - `dt` (`float`): timestep used in user simulations, default 0.002